-Fisheries staff annually evaluate walleye minimum length limits in place on South Dakota lakes.
-When there is no positive impact on a fish population from a minimum length restriction, GFP staff will recommend removing the minimum length limit.
-Since 2010, GFP has removed walleye minimum length limits from most South Dakota lakes.
-Minimum length limits for walleye remain only on waters with a 2 fish daily limit or those with current evaluations in progress.
+GFP annually evaluate walleye minimum length limits in place on South Dakota lakes.
+When there is no positive impact on a fish population from a minimum length restriction, GFP will recommend removing the minimum length limit.

 STATEWIDE HARVEST AND LENGTH LIMITS